Watermark-based Attribution of AI-Generated Content: Detection and Attribution of AI-generated Texts

-In adversarial training, we employ T5-based paraphraser to post-process the watermarked texts generated by AWT.
+Our method can also be used for the detection and attribution of AI-generated texts based on text watermarking that uses bitstring as watermark.
+For text watermarking, we use a learning-based method called \emph{Adversarial Watermarking Transformer (AWT)}~\citep{abdelnabi2021adversarial}.
+Given a text, AWT encoder embeds a bitstring watermark into it; and given a (watermarked or unwatermarked) text, AWT decoder decodes a watermark from it.
+Following the original paper~\citep{abdelnabi2021adversarial}, we train AWT on the word-level WikiText-2 dataset, which is derived from Wikipedia articles~\citep{merity2016pointer}.
+We use most of the hyperparameter settings in the publicly available code of AWT except the weight of the watermark decoding loss.
+To optimize watermark decoding accuracy, we increase this weight during training.
+The detailed hyperparameter settings for training can be found in Table~\ref{text_training_setting}.

+We use A-BSTA to select users' watermarks.
+For each user, we sample 10 text segments from the test corpus uniformly at random, and perform watermark-based detection and attribution.
+Moreover, we use the unwatermarked test corpus to calculate FDR.
+Figure~\ref{text_wm_attr} shows the detection and attribution results when there is no post-processing and \emph{paraphrasing}~\citep{prithivida2021parrot} is applied to texts, where $n=64$, $\tau=0.85$, and $s$ ranges from 10 to 100,000.
+Due to the fixed-length nature of AWT's input, we constrain the output length of the paraphraser to a certain range.
+When paraphrasing is used, we extend adversarial training to train AWT.
+Specifically, we employ T5-based paraphraser to post-process the watermarked texts generated by AWT.
 Due to the non-differentiable nature of the paraphrasing process, we cannot jointly adversarially train the encoder and decoder since the gradients cannot back-propagate to the encoder.
 To address the challenge, we first use the standard training to train AWT encoder and decoder.
 Then, we use the encoder to generate watermarked texts, paraphrase them, and use the paraphrased watermarked texts to fine-tune the decoder.
 The detail parameter settings of fine-tuning are shown in Table~\ref{text_training_setting}.

+Note that the average TDR/TAR and FDR are all nearly 0 when AWT is trained by standard training and paraphrasing is applied to texts.
+The results show that our method is also applicable for AI-generated texts, and adversarially trained AWT has better robustness to paraphrasing.